Garmelon/yaboli/README.md

         await message.reply(args.raw)
 ```

-The bot's nick and default rooms are specified in a config file.
+The bot's nick, cookie file and default rooms are specified in a config file.

 The help command from the botrulez uses the `HELP_GENERAL` and `HELP_SPECIFIC`
 fields.